alphagov/govuk-design-system/src/community/develop-a-component-or-pattern/index.md

 If you see something you'd like to work on, join the discussion in the contribution's issue page or email the Design System team at <govuk-design-system-support@digital.cabinet-office.gov.uk>.

-If you have an idea for a new component or pattern that’s not already on the list, [propose it](/community/propose-a-component-or-pattern/).
+If you have an idea for a new component or pattern that’s not already on the list, [see how to propose a component or pattern](/community/propose-a-component-or-pattern/).

 ## Plan your work with the Design System team